runpod/docs/docs/serverless/get-started.md

 ---
-title: "Get started"
+title: "Create an endpoint"
 sidebar_position: 2
-description: Deploy your first custom Serverless endpoint.
-Learn to build a Docker image, deploying an endpoint, and sending requests with this comprehensive guide.
+description: Create and deploy your first custom Serverless endpoint.
+Learn to create a handler, test it locally, build a Docker image, deploy an endpoint, and send requests with this step-by-step tutorial.
 ---

 import Tabs from '@theme/Tabs';